About the Allston Multimodal Project

 Project background

 The Allston Interchange carries the Massachusetts Turnpike (I-90) through the Allston/Brighton area.
 Cambridge Street and Soldiers’ Field Road are to the north and Brighton Avenue to the south.
 This is the primary east-west route between Western Massachusetts, Worcester, and Boston.
-It carries heavy vacation traffic during the weekends in the summer and winter.
+It’s part of the interstate system connection to Logan Airport.
+It also carries heavy vacation traffic during the weekends in the summer and winter.

 Average daily traffic volumes for the Turnpike: